 Although we are a small University, we are a split campus University.
-The following information around intercampus transport, the Safety Bus and other means of transport should help you get to and from Uni and between campuses with ease, on time and most importantly – cheaply!
+The following information around intercampus transport and other means of transport should help you get to and from Uni and between campuses with ease, on time and most importantly in the safest and cheapest way possible!

 Not too sure where we are in the UK or how to find the either campus follow this link to find us!